Wakana Uehara: Tokyo Joshi Pro-Wrestling (2022–present)

+Uehara (left) as one half of the Princess Tag Team Champions alongside Yuki Kamifuku as "Ober Eats".

 Uehara made her professional wrestling debut in Tokyo Joshi Pro-Wrestling at TJPW Yume Pro Wrestling - Dream On The Ring on October 14, 2022, where she fell short to Shoko Nakajima in singles competition.
 During her tenure with the promotion, she chased for various titles.
 At TJPW Live In Las Vegas on April 18, 2025, she teamed up with "Ober Eats" tag team partner Yuki Kamifuku to unsuccessfully challenge Kyoraku Kyomei (Hyper Misao and Shoko Nakajima) for the Princess Tag Team Championship.
 At TJPW Yoshiko Hasegawa Graduation - NonfictioN on July 8, 2025, Uehara competed in a Best two out of three falls 27-on-1 handicap match, which represented Yoshiko Hasegawa's retirement match.
 The bout was also disputed for Hasegawa's Ironman Heavymetalweight Championship and also involved notable opponents from the time's roster such as Miu Watanabe, Mizuki, Rika Tatsumi and Yuki Aino.

 Uehara competed in various of the promotion's signature events.
 In the "Wrestle Princess" series, she made her first appearance at the fourth event from October 9, 2023, where she teamed up with Hyper Misao and Toga in a losing effort against Aja Kong, Raku and Shino Suzuki.
 At Wrestle Princess V on September 22, 2024, she teamed up with Toga in a losing effort against Sho Sekiguchi and Mahiro Kiryu.

 In the Tokyo Princess Cup, Uehara made her first appearance at the 2024 edition where she fell short to Yuki Arai in the second rounds.